AlyceOsbourne/obsidian-braindump/readme.md

 **Data Handling**: Your info dump sent securely to GoblinTools, processed, and then immediately returned to your Obsidian environment.
 We do not store your content on external servers longer than necessary for processing.
 **We only send what we need, no more** Only the text you explicitly put into the BrainDump window is sant to the api.
 This plugin merely provides an interface to the functionality given by `goblin.tools`.
 **Confidentiality**: Ensure that sensitive or personal information is not included in the content you process through Brain Dump to maintain your privacy.
+Data is transmitted to goblin.tools, and by proxy OpenAI, and as such, you should not input any information into the plugin that you would not input into ChatGPT.

 By using Brain Dump, you consent to this data processing step as part of the functionality provided by the plugin.
 If you have any concerns or questions about this process, please feel free to reach out for more information.